zacharyramsumair/myBookLibraryMERN/backend/tasks.md

 [] go in e-commerce folder and get the login and register to work to display some user info [] set up auth to access token and refresh token version with forget password and verify email using ethereal [] convert from ethereal to send grid
-[] construct frontend for what we have so far, landing page, login, register, page to say you are verified, forgot password form,       dashboard to display some user info based on the user
+[] create login and register with access and refresh token without the verification email. just for fun [] construct frontend for what we have so far, landing page, login, register, page to say you are verified, forgot password form,       dashboard to display some user info based on the user
 [] create articles model, and way for all users to create, read, edit and delete articles.
 Allow admin to be able to edit and delete any article; articles would be of 3 types: free, standard, or premium, each user would have to be updated to include one of these plans, default as free, give tags to articles,use enum [romance, fiction, non-fiction, business, self-help, history, bibliography, finance, fantasy, kids,], allow user to upload a cover image with article, and make it a small size, request for it to be smaller than 1mb and then compress it
 [] allow for users to rate, like articles, and save articles to your bookshelf